Simone teaches African Contemporary dance and she is a unique dance teacher in this particular field within the Netherlands.

 Subsequently in 2018, Simone produced her first Dutch African contemporary dance performance in the Netherlands, called ‘RODÉ – Home without borders’: A performance with traditional African dance, contemporary dance and African contemporary dance.
 Everything accompanied by live African percussion.
 The performance debuted with a sold-out show in Meervaart Theater Amsterdam.

-In Senegal Simone then produced her second African dance performance together with Senegalese dancer and choreographer Seny Kama, called ‘Rien n’est plus beau que la vérité’ in January 2019.
-This performance consisted of traditional Senegalese dance Sabar and African contemporary dance accompanied by live African percussion.
+In Senegal Simone then produced her second African dance performance together with Senegalese dancer and choreographer Seny Kama, called ‘Rien n’est plus beau que la vérité’ in 2019 and ‘YONN BI’ in 2022.
+These performances consisted of traditional Senegalese dance Sabar and African contemporary dance accompanied by live African percussion.
+Performed at Centre Culturel Blaise Senghor, Dakar, Senegal.